shukanth/RoadSafe/README.md

 ## Contributors

-Meet the team behind PathPlanner:
+Meet the team behind RoadSafe:

 - **Shukanth Jojodae**
 - **Kanishk Kovuru**
 - **Siddarth Tummala**
 - **Nithin Seelan**

-We collaborated on ideation, design, and development to create a seamless academic planning experience for students.
+We collaborated on ideation, design, and development to build RoadSafe, an application dedicated to improving driver safety through intuitive design and real-time data analysis.
 ---

 **Why RoadSafe?**